Some people just don’t like snow – some people don’t even like temps that tend to dip below 40!

 There’s always an event to attend – or tailgate at before.

-When in Miami, if you are roaming a lot with your heavy luggage, you can simply leave them at Vertoe locations.
+When in Miami, if you are roaming a lot with your heavy luggage, you can simply leave them at Stasher.
 Vertoe is a short-term storage space provider in Miami.
 Click luggage storage Miami to know more.